 1. Use CSS for Styling, Not HTML Attributes:

 As mentioned earlier, avoid using the bgcolor attribute in HTML.
-Instead, leverage CSS to style your tables.
-This approach offers greater flexibility, maintainability, and adherence to modern web standards.
+That's why instead, use CSS to style your tables.
+Practically speaking, this approach offers greater flexibility, maintainability, and adherence to modern web standards.
 CSS allows you to define styles in a separate file or within the <style> tag in your HTML document, separating content from presentation.

 Data